firebird631/siis/README.md

             * alias User defined instrument name alias

-#### <.siis>/config/identities.py ####
+#### <.siis>/config/identity.json ####

 This is the more sensible file, which contains your API keys.
-You have a config/identities.py.template file.
+You have a config/identity.json.template file.
 Do not modify this file it will not be read.

-* IDENTITIES
 * the identifier of the differents brokers
     * profiles name
         * for my usage I have real and demo
         * specific needed value for the connector (API key, account identifier, password...)

 The template show you the needed values to configure for the supported brokers.